Abstract

 to derive an efficient algorithm.
 The performance estimated with the

-more as efficient as the conventional algorithm for the segmented
+times and more as efficient as the conventional algorithm for the

-contraction scheme, where N indicates the number of contracted
+segmented contraction scheme, where N indicates the number of

-Gaussian-type orbitals (GTOs) contained in a set of generally
+contracted Gaussian-type orbitals (GTOs) contained in a set of

-contracted GTOs.
-The efficiency is also confirmed by using a realistic
+generally contracted GTOs.
+The efficiency is also confirmed by using a

 H:8s4p/2s1p, and C:14s9p/6s5p, H:8s4p/4s3p basis sets.
 The measured